-In section \ref{sec:three-point-ampl}, we embark on the computation of three point amplitudes.
-We derive three point amplitudes using the projection from $\mathcal{N}=4$ theory.
-However, we find it convenient to write the expressions in terms of the $u$-spinor which is suitable for the BCFW shift to be done in section \ref{sec:four-point-ampl}.
-In section \ref{sec:four-point-mathc} we compute four point function using the results derived by projection in section \ref{sec:three-point-ampl}.
-The BCFW shift in section \ref{sec:four-point-ampl} does not follow from $\mathcal{N}=4$ theory by projection because the shifts involved in the $\mathcal{N}=4$ theory and that in the $\mathcal{N}=2^*$ theory are different.
+The BCFW shift in section \ref{sec:four-point-ampl} for the $\mathcal{N}=2^*$ theory does not follow from the $\mathcal{N}=4$ theory by projection in a straightforward way because the shifts involved in the $\mathcal{N}=4$ theory and those required to implement BCFW in the $\mathcal{N}=2^*$ theory are different.
 In particular, the Grassmann variable $\eta^2_I$ which is shifted in the $\mathcal{N}=4$ theory is projected out in the $\mathcal{N}=2^*$ theory.
 As a result, the BCFW shifts are different in the two cases.
-In our case, we find that the amplitude containing gauge fields in the external legs have a pole at $z=\infty$, and incorporating the residue from this pole is essential in getting the little group covariant answer for the amplitudes.
+In general, the massive BCFW shifts are not little group covariant.
+It is worth pointing out that this does not jeopardise the little group covariance of the final amplitude.
+This situation, in some sense, is analogous to the light cone gauge computations which do not maintain Lorentz covariance at every step but the final result is Lorentz covariant.
+The little group non-covariance manifests itself in the form of the integrand, as a function of the shift parameter $z$.
+One can therefore think of $z$ parametrising the little group non-covariance.
+In the $\mathcal{N}=2^*$ case, we find that the amplitude containing gauge fields in the external legs do have a pole at $z=\infty$, and incorporating the residue from this pole is essential in getting the little group covariant answer for the amplitudes.